spiderwebrobot/nasa-image-search/README.md

 I chose to work with the [NASA Image and Video Library](https://images.nasa.gov) API because the “search” endpoint offered plenty of opportunities for filtering and paginating data.

 I started the project by making sure I was able to connect to the API.
-Once that was established, I copied the API response as a static JSON file, and then asked [GitHub Copilot](https://github.com/features/copilot)...
+Once that was established, I copied the API response to a static JSON file, and then asked [GitHub Copilot](https://github.com/features/copilot)...

 > Could you please help me write TypeScript interfaces for this JSON response?

 Once I had the interfaces outlined I began building a functional UI in one component.
-As I progressed through the basic functionality, I began to break about the one component into subcomponents.
+As I progressed through the basic functionality, I began to break out the one component into subcomponents.
 Finally I worked on polishing up the UI with Material UI.

 ## Technologies